luise/mean/README.md

 `Mean` instance deploys a replicated Node.js application, an HAProxy service to load balance over the Node.js application, and a replicated MongoDB service to use to store the application's data.
-These services are deployed by building on other, existing Quilt blueprints that `mean.js` `require()`s.
+These services are deployed by building on other, existing Kelda blueprints that `mean.js` `require()`s.
 Because those existing blueprints describe how to run each individual service, all `mean.js` needs to do is to hook the services together (e.g., by opening a connection between MongoDB